GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

     Sammon's Maps (median predicted ground-motion) for input parameters specified in toml file:
        .. image:: /contents/smt_images/Median_SammonMaps.png

-6. Heirarchical Clustering
+6. Hierarchical Clustering

    Dendrograms can be plotted as an alternative tool to evaluate how similarly the predicted ground-motion is by each GMPE.

    Within the dendrograms the GMPEs are clustered hierarchically (i.e. the GMPEs which are clustered together at shorter Euclidean distances are more similar than those clustered together at larger Euclidean distances).

-   Heirarchical clustering plots can be generated as follows:
+   Hierarchical clustering plots can be generated as follows:

     .. code-block:: ini